codecombat/codecombat/app/assets/markdown/cs1.md

 Sample Response:
 > Storing a value that might change later.

-**How do variables in programming compare to variables in math or science.**
+**How do variables in programming compare to variables in math or science?**

 Sample Response:
 > It's similar to science because in science a variable is a part of an experiment that can be changed.
 Like you might have "temperature" as a variable in your experiment, and test different values for "temperature".